 The reason is that it is the common sense or the Lean/Agile thinking, the values and principles we are scaling outwards and upwards, not a certain “one-size fits all” method or framework that maybe did not even meet our common senses without scaling in the first place.
 But, in this case we only scale sidewards and upwards, to be able to show that the organisational principles are scalable up to a certain size, which can be seen in this picture.

 As last words in this series, it is important to state that the number one common sense to start to follow is of course Respect for People and if we lack that, our organisation is in deep danger.
 And as we also stated, listening to our people when they bring up problems and also taking care of the problems, is very important, since problem-solving in our products as well in our organisation is another very important common sense.
-So if we not respect our people, it has high risk to lead to that we cannot solve our organisational problems, meaning we are once again in deep danger.
+So, if we not respect our people, it has high risk to lead to that we cannot solve our organisational problems, meaning we are once again in deep danger.
 As we see, these two common senses are closely related to each other and disrespect of people, too many times makes the organisation become stalled, unable to solve its organisational problems, which Deming pointed out time after time.
-And when we get our common sense suppressed we are in even deeper trouble, since Respect for People is then impossible to achieve This is due to the increase of problems, the increased number of unintended consequences, since the suppressed common senses lead to that severe problems that our people flag for, are surpressed and therefore never solved.
+And when we get different common senses suppressed, our organisation is in even deeper trouble, since Respect for People is then impossible to achieve.
+This is due to the increase of the number of problems, the increased number of unintended consequences, since the suppressed common senses lead to that the severe problems that our people flag for, are suppressed, or the symptom are solved, and therefore never solved.

 That was all for this series of blog posts.